Sage-Bionetworks/rocc-client-db/README.md

     npm run build
     npm run package

-The following warning may be ignored if encountered:
+Note that if you receive the following error, you will need to manually seed the database (more on this under **Manual seeding**):

     > Warning Failed to make bytecode node16-x64 for file .../rocc-db-client/node_modules/lodash-es/lodash.js

 Run the client:

+    ./dist/rocc-db-client

+For example:

-    ./dist/rocc-db-client help
+    $ ./dist/rocc-db-client help
     Usage: rocc-client [global options] command

     Client for managing a ROCC DB instance.